MoyuST/CSC3050-Computer-Architecture/README.md

 This course kind of is the first CSC course introduces me to some real coding.
 <br>
 I still remembered how struggling it is to do the homework: I always started doing each assignment once it released and worked on it for three whole weeks till the last sec.
-But I always handled each of them just right before the DDL😂.
+But I always handled in each of them just right before the DDL😂.
 <br>
 I really appreciated all the help I received from my friends at that time which really saved my life.
 <br>